 Pear jam with star anise is perfect for a picnic, Thanksgiving and Christmas breakfast or just a beautiful Sunday brunch with family and friends.
 This gourmet jam will impress your guests and you will wow your friends and family!

-Freshly baked sourdough bread and homemade pear jam with star anise anyone?
+Freshly baked Pelanos bread and homemade pear jam with star anise anyone?
 You can spread vegan butter on slices of bread before adding the jam.

-If you have a sophisticated palate, slice freshly baked sourdough bread, top with almond cheese and pear jam with star anise.
+If you have a sophisticated palate, slice freshly baked Pelanos bread, top with Sophia's vegan and dairy-free almond cheese and pear jam with star anise.

 Serve with ginger tea with cinnamon and clove (see Tea Pairing).

 My pear jam with star anise recipe is a Mediterranean gastronomic treasure!